mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 -------------------------------------------------------

 In SystemVerilog *covergroups*, *coverpoints* and *cross* are unique language constructs.
-There is no a straightforward equivalence between these constructs and cocotb-coverage objects.
+There is no straightforward equivalence between these constructs and cocotb-coverage objects.
 However, a `CoverItem` is a coverage objects container, so roughly corresponds to a *covergroup*.
 `CoverPoint` and `CoverCross` correspond to SV *coverpoint* and *cross*.